Clarity comes in interesting ways.

 But was it really?

-Sure, I might tell myself at the time it was safer to play small.
-To silence my voice.
-To step down, step off or step aside.
-So that I wouldn’t, god forbid, hurt someone.
+Sure, I’d tell myself at the time it was safer to play small.

 Or worse, get hurt myself.

-But there were also far fewer rewards.
+But there were far less rewards.

-But somewhere along the way I had forgotten to lift myself up alongside of them.
+But somewhere along the way I’d forgotten to lift myself up alongside of them.

 As Marianne Williamson says in her famous poem: